Paul Westhead: Phoenix Mercury

 In 2005, Westhead was hired as the head coach of the WNBA's Phoenix Mercury, a position that he held until the 2007 WNBA season concluded.
 In 2007, Westhead coached the Mercury to a WNBA championship, making him the only coach to win a championship in the NBA and the WNBA.
-The Mercury won using Westhead's fast-paced approach.
+Led by Diana Taurasi, the Mercury won using Westhead's fast-paced approach.

 Seattle SuperSonics/Oklahoma City Thunder

-On September 27, 2007 he agreed to a contract with the NBA's Seattle SuperSonics to be an assistant coach under longtime friend P. J. Carlesimo.
+On September 27, 2007, he agreed to a contract with the NBA's Seattle SuperSonics to be an assistant coach under longtime friend P. J. Carlesimo.
+Following the season, the franchise moved to Oklahoma City and was renamed the Thunder.
 When Carlesimo was relieved of his duties on November 21, 2008, Westhead was also released as an assistant at that time.

 2010s

 University of Oregon, women's basketball

-On March 26, 2009 University of Oregon Athletic Director Pat Kilkenny introduced Paul Westhead as the Ducks' newest head coach.
+On March 26, 2009, University of Oregon Athletic Director Pat Kilkenny introduced Paul Westhead as the Ducks' newest head coach.
 As the sixth head coach in the history of Oregon women's basketball, this was Westhead's first job as head coach of an NCAA women's program (although he had coached women's teams at the professional level before).

 On March 4, 2014, the University of Oregon announced that they would not renew Westhead's contract, which expired March 31, 2014.
 Westhead was 65–90 overall at Oregon and 27–64 in conference play in five seasons.
 Westhead's Oregon contract was worth more than $3 million for five years, with his final season earning him $675,000.